sriyachakravarthy/edge_llm_preliminary_submission/README.md

 #### Notes

 - hftype chat was used while generating results with batch size 1 and max output length 1024.
+- Fine-tuning is not done yet.
+So the accuracy numbers need to be improved.

 #### System Configuration